 - GSC Creative Media Manager (position filled)

 As a cadre, Fellows meet monthly to coordinate efforts, and to pool their observations and reflections.
-They have the opportunity to advise the Dean about the needs of the graduate student community, and serve as an important conduit for informing the Dean and staff about the graduate student experience.
+They have the opportunity to advise the OGE about the needs of the graduate student community, and serve as an important conduit for informing the OGE about the graduate student experience.

 To serve as a Graduate Community Fellow, a graduate student must meet minimal eligibility requirements and agree to the terms of appointment (below).
 Appointment periods for Fellow positions vary.

 To request funding for a Graduate Community Fellow in your area, submit a proposal.

 - All graduate students who are registered and in good standing in a full time degree program at MIT for the current academic year are eligible to apply.
 (An international student who has full support in the form of an RA or TA is not eligible during regular academic terms – see Graduate Policies and Procedures for more information.)

 - Fellows must be in residence in the Boston/Cambridge area for the term of their appointment.
 A student in nonresident doctoral thesis research status, or thesis-in-absentia status, is not eligible to apply.